scikit-learn-inria-fondation/ParisSprintJanuary2020/workshop.md

 ```

 After each TODO, check that your code works as expected by running only
-your the test function with the following command:
+your test function with the following command:

 ```
 $ pytest -vl -k test_rf_regressor_prediction_range \